vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Locations list](images/location-list.png)

 The location list shows all locations.
 The list can be filtered using the entry line.
-When no location is imported yet, a message is shown.
+When no location is imported yet, a message is shown that the list is empty.
 Tapping on an entry shows the details of that location (see below).

 To the right of the filter entry line is the takeoff directions selection icon.
 Tapping the icon opens a pop-up dialog that lets you select takeoff directions that should be used to filter the location list entries.
-Note that the app tries to recognize the start directions from the location title or description text.
+Note that the app tries to recognize the start directions from the location title or description text at import.

 ![Takeoff directions filter](images/takeoff-directions.png)